 Desiree Akhavan is a film director, screenwriter and actor, best known for her 2014 feature film debut Appropriate Behavior and her role in the HBO series Girls.
-Desiree sat down with MUSEUM to answer some questions about her artwork and process.
+Desiree answered some questions about her artwork and process.

 Interview with DESIREE AKHAVAN: